 Once you flip the switch to the on position to turn on the fridge, the temp controllers will light up, the fans will turn on and the light will turn on as the motion sensor will detect your movement.
 (After 30 seconds of no movement, the motion sensor will shut the light off.)
 The blue number (bottom) on the temp controllers is what the temp is set to and the red number (top) is the actual temp that the sensors inside the fridge section and the freezer section are reading.
-The temps are preset to 0F & 34F to 38F degrees but you can adjust it up or down using the directions on the next page.
-The temp may need to be tweaked at first to get the desired temp reading.
-Freezer zone is 0F to 10F and fresh food zone is 38F to 41F so after you have the temp controller set to your desired settings, there is nothing more you need to do as this controller will tell the compressors when to turn on or off.
+The temps are preset to 0F for the freezer & 34F to 38F for the fridge, these temps may need to be adjusted to your desired temp, 0F to 10F is freezer zone and 38F to 41F is fridge zone.
+If you are using another source to check your inside temp do not be alarmed if yours and this new controller are not always the same.
+There is nothing more you need to do as this controller will tell the compressors when to turn on or off.